GrGLeo/projet_deployment/README.md

 - Push to the branch (git push origin feature/your-feature).
 - Open a pull request.

+## Enhancement
+### Backend spec
+-[ ] Storing the data files in a S3 Bucket, to avoid copying on each container the csv or the xlsx file.
+-[ ] Managing S3 Bucket interaction through python class

+### Frontend spec
+-[ ] Reworking the secnd page, for a better overview of change and adding visual for clarity -[ ] Cleaning some form interaction for smooth navigation -[ ] Make better use of caching

+### Miscellanious
+-[ ] Cleaning code

 ## Contact Information
 **GitHub** : GrGLeo